eris231/Install-py-faster-rcnn/README.md

 # Install-py-faster-rcnn

-List out some problem may encounter in installation
+The main procedure to install py-faster-rcnn, with the list of problems may encounter during installation

 Basically follows the py-faster-rcnn guide